 Curated by Alison Amick

 Organized by Intuit: The Center for Intuitive and Outsider Art, Susan Te Kahurangi King: 1958-2018 presents a survey of the living, New Zealand-based artist’s work.
-King stopped speaking at age eight, but she has been drawing prolifically since she was a child.
+Although King hasn't spoken for more than five decades, she has been drawing prolifically since she was a child.
 This major exhibition brings together more than 60 of her drawings, along with memorabilia from the personal archive of her sister, Petita Cole.
 The exhibition includes drawings that span her output from her early colorful mashups of Donald Duck and cartoon imagery to her detailed graphite abstractions to her most recent brush work created during a summer residency at the Elaine de Kooning House in East Hampton, N.Y.
 The exhibition will be the first major presentation of King’s work at Intuit and the first museum exhibition to include personal objects.

 Born in Te Aroha, New Zealand, in 1951, Susan Te Kahurangi King began making art as a young child.
 Her use of verbal language was well in decline by the age of 5, and she stopped speaking entirely by age 8.
 In 1960, Susan’s family moved to Auckland, so she could attend a special school.
 King continued to make drawings until the early 1990s, when she quit unexpectedly for around 15 years.